fusioncharts/dev_centre_docs/getting-started/plain-javascript/adding-special-characters-using-plain-javascript.md

 heading: Adding Special Characters
 ---

 FusionCharts offers multiple options to format numbers on the chart.
 You can configure number prefixes and suffixes, decimal places, and scale numbers based on a predefined scale.
-This article focuses on how you can customize the prefix and suffix of the numbers on the chart.
+This article focuses on how you customize the prefix and suffix of the numbers on the chart.

 To customize the prefix and suffix of the numbers on the chart, use the following attributes: